 Actions taken when unacceptable behaviour occurs:

 Decisions will be made with respect to the individual and will take into consideration the child’s age, maturity and past conduct.
 First course of action is to meet with the parents to discuss behaviour.
 If the behaviour continues verbal and written notice will be given to the parents to advise them.
-At this point the Administrator will make the decision as to whether Discovery Playhouse is the right Centre for this individual and could terminate services for this child.
+At this point the Executive Director will make the decision as to whether Discovery Playhouse is the right Centre for this individual and could terminate services for this child.

 If the family wishes to dispute this decision, they may bring the matter to the Board of Directors for arbitration.
 The final decision will be with the Board of Directors who will make a decision with the Society as a whole in mind.

 Fire drills are held monthly.
 An earthquake kit is on the premises, and a disaster plan has been prepared.
 In the event of a disaster the children will remain with the teachers until the parents or emergency contacts arrive.
 The parents will have our out of province telephone contact number as part of the Welcome package and should keep this safe.
 This number is extremely confidential and ONLY to be used in the event of a natural disaster, NOT for general information.
 The Centre would contact this number in the event of a disaster and when parents then contact this number, they would be able to obtain an update of our situation.
 Please continue to advise us if any emergency contacts or contact information changes.
 A copy of our emergency procedure is available in our Centre’s policies and procedures.